-If you are applying to the MFA Creative Writing program, you should submit a research paper and ALSO a portfolio of your creative work.
-MFA applicants must submit a research paper (This sample should show the admissions committee that you are capable of graduate-level research; primary and secondary sources, citations, bibliography, end/foot notes, etc. The subject of the paper does not necessarily need to English or English related.) and a creative portfolio to be considered.
+If you are applying to the MFA Creative Writing program, you should submit both a research paper and a portfolio of your creative work.
+The research paper should show the admissions committee that you are capable of graduate-level research.
+It should contain primary and secondary sources, citations, bibliography, end/footnotes, etc. The subject of the paper does not necessarily need to be English-related.
 The creative portfolio should consist of literary writing of a single genre–poetry, fiction, or nonfiction.
 Submit twenty double-spaced pages of prose or ten pages of poetry.
 Please specify the genre at the top of your submission.
-Submissions which exceed the page limit will not be considered.
-Creative writers, of course, should also submit their best work–a group of poems, a short story, a novel chapter, or whatever.
-The writing sample should demonstrate clearly that you can do the work that will be required of you in the program, specifically that you can integrate theory and/or criticism into your own arguments.
+Submissions that exceed the page limit will not be considered.
+The portfolio, of course, should feature your best work.
+Whether it consists of a group of poems, a short story, a novel chapter, or an essay, it should demonstrate clearly that you can do the work that will be required of you in the program.